SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/date_and_time/trunc.rst

 For example, truncating a ``DATE`` down to the nearest month returns the date of the first day of the month.

-.. note:: This function is overloaded.
+.. note:: * This function is overloaded.
 The function :ref:`TRUNC<trunc>` can also round numbers towards zero.
+          * Specifying the ``MILLISECOND`` interval with the ``TRUNC`` function is redundant, as there is nothing smaller than milliseconds.

 Syntax
 ==========